-We did not have any off-balance sheet arrangements as of December 31, 2023.
-Refer to Note Q - Leases within our Consolidated Financial Statements in this Annual Report for a listing of our non-cancelable contractual obligations under operating leases.
+We did not have any off-balance sheet arrangements as of December 31, 2024.
+Refer to Note Q - Leases within our Consolidated Financial Statements in this Annual Report for a summary of our non-cancelable contractual obligations under operating leases.

-The Company has entered into a purchase commitment with Universal Avionics, a subsidiary of Elbit Systems, valued at \$33.1 million for the acquisition of technical equipment for manufacturing our AerAwareTM product.
-The commitment is expected to be satisfied by the fourth quarter of 2024.
+The Company has entered into a purchase commitment with Universal Avionics, a subsidiary of Elbit Systems, valued at \$21.0 million for the acquisition of technical equipment for manufacturing our AerAwareTM product.
+The commitment is expected to be partially satisfied during 2025, with the remaining commitment delivery date to be determined.